rerun-io/rerun/design/batching.md

 At some point we're going need the ability for components to refer to data that reside out of the store (e.g. a component `VideoFrame` which is merely a URI pointing to a video file "somewhere").

+### Non-integer instance keys

+Instance keys currently only support `u32` as their datatype.
+Maybe at some point we'll want to support others..?

 ## Q&A

 ### What is the relationship between "component instances" and "instance keys"?